-We recommend taking the Simulations class along with this class.
-Simulations are a great way to experience what you have learned about in class in a more interactive way.
+We recommend enrolling in the Friday Simulation class along with this class.
+Simulations are a great way to experience what is learned in class in an interactive way, bringing challenges and crises to life.
 In this once a month class, we will recreate historical and hypothetical events to help students engage in the subject, learn from one another, and have an educational experience they will never forget.
-We plan on having simulations on the Civil War, Stock Market Crash, WWI, WWII, spreading of a virus, and many more.

 I utilize Google Classroom for all assignments, communications, online discussions, and updates, so students need a personal Gmail account.
 This makes it easy to refer to for homeschool teacher meetings, assignment details, due dates, and grades.